 What is an Enclosed Patio?

-An Enclosed Patio represents the extension of a house enclosed by framing, columns, or walls and usually are used for dining, lounging, and entertainment.
-Enclosed Patios redefine the home’s aesthetics and can be the perfect space for your guests to hang out and unwind into a relaxing session.
+An Enclosed Patio represents the extension of a house enclosed by framing, columns, or walls and is usually used for dining, lounging, and entertainment.
+Enclosed Patios redefine the home’s aesthetics and can be the perfect space for your guests to hang out and unwind during a relaxing session.

 Enclosed are Patio ideas and examples

-Have you considered fitting glass walls or retractable canopies in your existing outdoor patio/ porch area?
+Have you considered fitting glass walls or retractable canopies in your outdoor patio/ porch?

-If you want to bask in the feeling of being outdoors while staying in the indoor environment, Sunrooms/ Solariums are just perfect.
-At times, homeowners opt for Sunrooms/Solariums’ construction whose temperature can be adjusted according to mood and climate.
-Such an incredible feature will enable homeowners to use Sunroom/ Solariums throughout the year, irrespective of the weather.
+If you want to bask in the feeling of being outdoors while staying indoors, Sunrooms/ Solariums are just perfect.
+At times, homeowners opt for Sunrooms/Solariums whose temperature can be adjusted according to mood and climate.
+Such an incredible feature will enable homeowners to use Sunrooms/ Solariums throughout the year, irrespective of the weather.

-Many people across the globe consider Enclosed Patio an integral part of their home.
-To make the extended area more equipped for lounging and entertainment, people also decorate the space with additional furniture, boards, and electronics.
+Many people worldwide consider an Enclosed Patio an integral part of their home.
+People decorate the space with additional furniture, boards, and electronics to make the extended area more equipped for lounging and entertainment.

 What are the advantages of an Enclosed Patio?